 - A. CONTRACTOR'S dispatch center's CAD system shall include security features preventing unauthorized access or retrospective adjustment and full audit trail documentation.
-AGENCY representatives shall be provided access to all medical dispatch data and audio recordings maintained by CONTRACTOR'S dispatch center's CAD system for the services covered under this AGREEMENT. - B. CONTRACTOR shall maintain electronically time-stamped dispatch communications records for all services covered under this AGREEMENT for a minimum of one (1) year following the date of service. - C. CONTRACTOR shall use an electronic health record system that exports data in a format compliant with the current versions of the California Emergency Medical Services Information System (CEMSIS) and the National Emergency Medical Services Information System (NEMSIS).
-CONTRACTOR shall ensure that its electronic health record system can be continually integrated with the AGENCY'S EMS data system. - D. CONTRACTOR shall comply with AGENCY policies/protocols relevant to the initiation, completion, distribution/submission, and retention of electronic health records/data at all times during the term of this AGREEMENT and any extension thereof. - E. CONTRACTOR shall complete, maintain, and provide to the AGENCY, as requested, additional records and documentation to demonstrate its performance compliance and to aid the AGENCY in improving, modifying, and monitoring the EMS system. - F. CONTRACTOR shall provide, no later than the 15th calendar day of each month for the preceding month, all response time compliance data, quality assurance reports, and other data required by the AGENCY in the format approved by the AGENCY. - G. CONTRACTOR shall maintain accurate books, documents, and records reflecting services provided, invoices submitted, or billing records generated, as well as records on all other information specifically required by other provisions of this AGREEMENT and/or AGENCY policies.
+AGENCY representatives will be provided access to all medical dispatch data and audio recordings maintained by CONTRACTOR'S dispatch center's CAD system for the services covered under this AGREEMENT. - B. CONTRACTOR shall maintain electronically time-stamped dispatch communications records for all services covered under this AGREEMENT for a minimum of one (1) year following the date of service. - C. CONTRACTOR shall implement and maintain a countywide ImageTrend electronic patient care report (ePCR) software system and make this software system available at no cost to first response agencies within the COUNTY (as requested). - D. CONTRACTOR shall comply with AGENCY policies/protocols relevant to the initiation, completion, distribution/submission, and retention of ePCR records/data at all times during the term of this AGREEMENT. - E. CONTRACTOR shall complete, maintain, and provide to the AGENCY, as requested, additional records and documentation to demonstrate its performance compliance and to aid the AGENCY in improving, modifying, and monitoring the EMS system.

+- F. CONTRACTOR shall provide, no later than the 15th calendar day of each month for the preceding month, all response time compliance reports, quality assurance reports, and other data required by the AGENCY in the format developed and/or approved by the AGENCY. - G. CONTRACTOR shall maintain accurate books, documents, and records reflecting services provided, invoices submitted, or billing records generated, as well as records on all other information specifically required by other provisions of this AGREEMENT and/or AGENCY policies.
 All such books, documents, records, and information shall be prepared and maintained in accordance with generally accepted accounting principles and shall be retained by CONTRACTOR.